michal-ruzicka/chfile/README.md

 Options:
 	file [ file ... ]
 		List of one or more files to work on.
+	-n, --name
+		Show final real path of the files/direcotires.
+		If the given file path is a symlink, the symlink target will also be shown.
+		This is the default mode of operations if no other options are specified.
 	-c, --cat
 		Show contents of the files/directories.
 		If the given file path is a symlink, the symlink target will be shown.
-		This is the default mode of operations if no other options are specified.
 	-o, --chown <new_owner>:<new_group>
 		Change owner and group of the file.
 		This option cannot be combined with `--chusr` or `-chgrp`.